Coldmooon/SSD-on-Custom-Dataset/README.md

 Next, modify the `data/MELON/create_list.sh`.
 In this script,

-Replace the extension of image file with yours.
+Replace the extension of image file with yours (e.g., png).

-In the second loop, replace the keywords `VOC2007` and `VOC2012` with `MELON` since we have only dataset.
+In the second loop, replace the keywords `VOC2007` and `VOC2012` with `MELON` since we have only one dataset.

 Run `data/MELON/create_list.sh` to generate `test_name_size.txt`, `test.txt`, and `trainval.txt` in `data/MELON/`.